Skip to Main Content

 Auxiliadora and the French Register in Porto Alegre Dining

-Porto Alegre's dining map has always had a European lean, shaped by successive waves of Italian, German, and French culinary influence that settled differently across the city's neighbourhoods.
+Le Bateau Ivre is a Classic French Bistro in Porto Alegre's Auxiliadora district, with a Google rating of 4.7 from 704 reviews and an average spend of about US$50 per person.
 In Auxiliadora, that influence took on a more studied character.
 The streets around Rua Comendador Rheingantz developed a reputation for the kind of establishment that prizes a certain formal intelligence in the kitchen over volume or spectacle.
 Le Bateau Ivre sits inside that tradition at number 575, a name drawn from Rimbaud's 1871 poem that announces, before anything else, that the register here is literary and deliberate.
 That choice of reference is itself an editorial statement about the dining experience on offer.

 Menu Architecture as the Central Argument